 Since TradingView focuses on the social aspect of trading, you can also share your custom-built indicators with the community and get feedback on them.
 When looking for indicators in the full-featured chart page, you will see both the built-in ones and the ones created by the community, in the public library.

-I haven’t tried this feature myself, but have had used custom-built indicators by other traders.
+I haven’t tried this feature myself, but I’ve used custom-built indicators by other traders.

 With TradingView, we have access to a broad set of market data on stocks, futures, commodities, forex, CFDs, and cryptocurrencies such as bitcoin.
 Most of the major indices are covered and there are over 50+ exchanges and data feeds available for us to slice into custom time intervals as needed.
 On top of that, TradingView also exposes fundamental and economic data, which is quite useful to investors.